ahmadtc1/sortingViz/README.md

 ## Future Steps
 I'd like to smooth out the sorting animations more and visualize them better to allow for easier visualization of the actual steps taking place.
 At the moment I'm trying to find my way with SDL to allow for that to happen, but expect to see it soon.

-## Visualize
-Meanwhile, here's a small clip from the visualizer to see an input array being sorted in ascending order using selection sort!